 The Ultimate Metagame

 One refinement belongs on the record here, though its full development lies elsewhere.
 Classical persistence imagines a single timeline — one future in which a pattern either survives or does not.
-In the Quantum Branching Universe (QBU), the Everettian picture introduced in Measure and Credence, reality branches, and persistence generalizes accordingly: a pattern persists to the extent that recognizable versions of it continue across the branching structure, and its Measure — objective branch weight — becomes the true scoreboard.
-Single-timeline survival is just the special case where branching is ignored.
-I work out that extension in The Quantum Metagame; nothing in this volume depends on it, but readers of the earlier volumes will recognize that the metagame and the physics were always going to meet.
+Conditional on the Quantum Branching Universe (QBU), the Everettian picture introduced in Measure and Credence, persistence can instead be modeled across decohering histories.
+Measure then weights those modeled continuations; it does not by itself decide which patterns count as the same or why persistence should be valued.
+I work out that extension in The Quantum Metagame.
+Nothing in this volume depends on it.

 What the Metagame Does Not Tell You